SwedbankPay/developer.swedbankpay.com/_includes/reference-code.md

 When enabled, the `referenceCode` will appear as a 16 digit code in the expanded `paid` node when the payment has been completed by the payer.

 There are two possibilities to choose from when you want to fetch it.
-The `GET` endpoint will be the same as with a regular `GET` call against the `paymentOrder` resource, but you can either use `referenceCode` or `paid` as an identification.
+The request will look the same a regular `GET` request against the `paymentOrder` resource, but you can either use `referenceCode` or `paid` as an identification.
 Both responses will look like the abbreviated `paid` example below.
-The parts omitted from this example will look like a regular `GET` response.
+The parts omitted from this example will look like a the response from a regular `GET` request.

 ## GET Request